 There is no upper limit to this award, but ORIED expects a 1:1:1 match between College and department sources.
 Costs must be adequately justified and reasonable for the scope proposed.
 Please visit the InfoReady portal for detailed instructions and priority guidelines.

 How to submit an InfoReady program request and apply for reimbursement from Arts & Sciences:

 - Prepare & route your request via the InfoReady system.
 Please review the guidelines closely and include all required attachments regarding your project/trip, such as registration and conference information, letters of support, project descriptions,etc, as well as a short budget explanation (including matching sources, where required).

 - Your department head will need to approve within InfoReady and indicate departmental level of support, where required.

-- The ADR (Larry McKay) or delegate (Drew Haswell) will review each request in InfoReady and indicate College level of support, where required.
+- The ADRCA (Mike Blum) or delegate (Annie Brown) will review each request in InfoReady and indicate College level of support, where required.

 - Responses from ORIED with award details are delivered via e-mail to you, your department personnel, and to the college.

 - Please charge your project expenses to your department (non-grant funds, in most cases).
 In order to request reimbursement, after all expenditures have been accrued, your department financial administrator should send a detailed listing of expenses and IRIS details (document #s, invoice support, etc) to Annie Brown (email@example.com) via a forwarded copy of the ORIED award announcement for the submission.
 Please follow reimbursement procedures provided by ORIED to receive reimbursement from them.